QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Manufacturing Technologies/5 - Joining/Brazing.md

 - This process produces very little [thermal distortion](!%20Manufacturing%20Technologies%20Overview.md#Terms%20and%20Disambiguation).
 ##### Negative
 - Brazed joints are not as strong as welded joints, because of the soft filler material.
-- This process requires the mating surfaces to be exceptionally clean and close together, as the molten filler metal moves through _capillary action_[^cap].
+- This process requires the mating surfaces to be exceptionally clean and close together, as the molten filler metal moves through _[capillary action](https://en.wikipedia.org/wiki/Capillary_action)_.